-Bacteriophages are the viruses that kill virus being the best alternative therapeutics antibiotics.
-Whereas some antibiotics such as chloramphenicol and tetracycline are bacteriostatic, i.e., those antibiotics do not kill the bacterial cell, which allows bacterial organism become resistant to those antibiotics.
+Bacteriophages are the viruses that kill bacteria being the best alternative therapeutics to antibiotics.
+Whereas some antibiotics such as chloramphenicol and tetracycline are bacteriostatic, i.e., those antibiotics do not kill the bacterial cell, which allows bacteria to become resistant to those antibiotics.

-- No adverse effect to the normal host cells:
+No adverse effect on the normal host cells:

 Replication of phages occurs only at the site of infection thus causing no harm to the normal host cells.
-Therefore, phage therapy is safe or have a less side effect compared to those of antibiotic treatment.
+Therefore, phage therapy is safe or has a less side effect compared to those of antibiotic treatment.
 This is one of the great advantages of phage therapy.
 This advantage of phage therapy confirms that bacteriophages are better than antibiotics.

 The ability of the phage to infect only a few strains of a specific bacterial species or rarely infecting closely related bacterial genus is an advantageous feature since they most likely will not affect the normal flora bacteria.
 On the other hand, treatment involving broad-spectrum antibiotics not only disrupt the beneficial bacteria but also often lead to superinfection e.g., antibiotic-associated Candida albicans yeast infections and Clostridium difficile colitis.

-Often in the process of acquiring phage resistance, bacterial organism lose their virulence when bacterial cell removes their phage receptors from the surface which are an important component in their pathogenicity.
+Often in the process of acquiring phage resistance, bacterial organism loses their virulence when bacterial cell removes their phage receptors from the surface which are an important component in their pathogenicity.

 Since the mechanism of bacterial cell lysis by phage is different from that of the chemical antibiotic, the evolution of antibiotic resistance doesn’t correlate with the phage resistance.
 Therefore, phages can be used to treat infections caused by antibiotic-resistant strain such as multi-drug resistant Staphylococcus aureus.
 If the resistance of bacteria to phages occurs then phages do evolve themselves naturally to enable their killing ability in infecting the resistant bacteria as the frequency of mutation in phage is significantly higher than that of bacteria.

-Because phages will not infect all the bacterial species due to their specific host range, discarded therapeutic phage will have a less environmental impact, unlike broad-spectrum antibiotics which will interact with all the organism it comes in contacts with.
+Because phages will not infect all the bacterial species due to their specific host range, discarded therapeutic phage will have a less environmental impact, unlike broad-spectrum antibiotics which will interact with all the organisms it comes in contact with.
 Moreover, phages are susceptible to various environmental factors such as high temperature, desiccation or sunlight which can quickly inactivate them.